Deep Well Ground bed & Anode System Installation

-We design and install Deep Well groundbed and anode systems to distribute impressed electrical current for cathodic protection against corrosion on steel pipelines, underground storage tanks and oil and gas well casings.
+We design and install Deep Well ground bed and anode systems to distribute impressed electrical current for cathodic protection against corrosion on steel pipelines, underground storage tanks, underground structures, oil and gas well casings.

-The below factors are considered during the Design phase:
+The below factors are the most considered during the Design phase:

 - determine the current required for cathodic protection.